Davin-Aristia/react_davin-aristia-onggo/03_Algorithm-and-Logic/README.md

-This folder contains `Assignment 3: Algorithm and Logic`:
+This folder contains `Assignment 3: Algorithm and Logic`